AudreyBurki/Lab-Members/README.md

 <img src="./Audrey.jpeg" style="width:27%; border:1px solid; margin-right: 20px" align="left">

 ### Short Bio
-I obtained a PhD in Linguistics in 2010, then worked as a post-doctoral researcher at the Universities of York, Geneva, and Marseille, and as a lecturer in Methodology and data analysis in Geneva.
-I arrived in Potsdam in October 2016 to start a research group with a focus on language and applied statistics.
+I obtained my PhD in 2010, then worked as a post-doctoral researcher at the Universities of York, Geneva, and Marseille, and as a lecturer in Methodology and data analysis in Geneva.
+I arrived in Potsdam in October 2016 to start a research group with a focus on cognitive science and applied statistics.

 ### Research interests